tholonia/iching_cli/book/v2/markdown/hexagram_09.md

 Days passed as Elara honed her craft in the shelter of her makeshift studio.
 The clay, under her intent gaze, transformed from timid molds to bold expressions of the unspoken world within her.

-But with new creation came doubt—a tempest not of the sea, but of her soul—questioning, weighing, and nearly undoing her resolve.
+But with new creation came doubt, a tempest not of the sea, but of her soul, questioning, weighing, and nearly undoing her resolve.
 Yet, amidst this inner turmoil, clarity emerged, linking her spirit and creations in a symphony of profound simplicity.
 Her work, an unyielding testament to the voyage of creating oneself anew, finally unveiled at the village square, spoke louder than any words she'd withheld.

 In that moment, Elara understood that her artistry's true touch lay not just in its form, but in the subtle and intricate dance between what could be seen and what was tacitly felt, weaving the unseen potential into the very fabric of their lives.